 • Proof of legal entry into Spain (such as a declaración de entrada, or landing card)

-Applying for your NIE number: making your appointment
+Applying for your NIE number in Barcelona: making your appointment

 Once you have the required documentation, you must make your appointment online, here.
 Be aware that your appointment could be for several weeks after your actual application.
 To make the appointment, visit this page.